pgdr/talks/dunders/PITCHME.md

 +++

-Is in thorough use (and therefore has libraries, documentation and forum support for)
+Is in thorough use

+(and therefore has libraries,

+documentation and forum support for)

-* Web-programming (replacing php/cgi/.net/...)
+* Web-programming (replacing php, cgi, .net, ...)
-* System Programming (replacing bash/perl/ruby,...)
+* System Programming (replacing bash, perl, ruby, ...)
 * desktop applications (replacing Java, C++, C#, ...)

 +++

-A wider audience means more eyes which means a more robust architecture
+A wider audience means

+more eyes, means

+more robust architecture

 +++

-Great selection of libraries (both batteries-included and 3rd party)!
+Great selection of libraries

+(both batteries-included and 3rd party)!

 +++